dev-rbatista/Containerization-Tutorial-Docker/README.md

 In the first part of the Assignment the purpose was replicating the solution used in the Third Class Assignment (Virtualization tutorial), but this time using Docker Containers.

-The _Part1_ folder contains the steps regarding the containerization of the Gradle Basic Demo Application in two containers:
+The _Part1_ folder contains the steps regarding the containerization of the Springboot Application in two containers:
     - A _Web_ container (with Tomcat to run the Spring application).
     - A _DB_ container (to execute the H2 server database).